-- Approves the May Revise proposal to provide \$6 million one-time Proposition 98 General Fund from reappropriated funding to support systemwide implementation of credit-forprior-learning pathways. - Rejects without prejudice the May Revise proposal to provide \$12 million one-time Proposition 98 General Fund to support a common cloud data platform demonstration project. - Modifies the May Revise proposal to provide \$5 million one-time Proposition 98 General Fund to support a Pathways for Low-Income Workers demonstration project.
-Creates the program within 2024-25 Strong Workforce program funding. - Modifies a Governor's Budget proposal to provide \$60 million one-time Proposition 98 General Fund each year for five years, beginning in 2024-25, to support the expansion of nursing programs.
-Creates the program within Strong Workforce program funding.
-Includes trailer bill language to develop a grant program to distribute the funding, with priority given to programs in an underserved nursing area or that expand existing ADNto-BSN partnership programs. - Approves the Governor's Budget proposal to support the construction phase of the Siskiyou Joint Community College District, College of the Siskiyous Remodel Theater and McCloud Hall project. - Approves Supplemental Reporting Language requiring the Chancellor's Office to report on projected district-by-district funding levels for next three years, summer enrollment data, changes over time related to performance metrics, and projections based on potential changes to the supplemental allocation. - Approves trailer bill language changing the state reimbursement for the Part Time Faculty Office Hours program to 90 percent of program costs, from the current 50 percent. - Establishes the financing structure for a statewide lease revenue bond program to support the construction of 13 community college affordable student housing facilities selected in the 2022 and 2023 Budget Acts as a part of Higher Education Student Housing Grant Program.
-Amongst other provisions, requires the Board of Governors of the California Community Colleges, a participating college, and the State Public Works Board to enter into an agreement for each student housing project that includes, among other things, performance expectations of the parties related to the acquisition, design, and construction or renovation of the student housing project.
-Makes additional changes to facilitate the construction of affordable student housing projects selected in prior Budget Acts.
+- Approves the May Revise proposals to make adjustments to Student Financial Aid, Property Tax Revenue, Student Fee Revenue, Education Protection Account Revenue, Apportionments, Equal Employment Opportunity Program, Student Centered Funding Formula. - Assumes Legislature's Proposition 98 revenue structure, and reduces reserve withdrawals for SCFF needs by \$246 million (\$35.4 million in 2023-24 and \$210.8 in 2024-25). - Approves the May Revise proposal to reappropriate \$227.9 million one-time Proposition 98 General Fund to support the Student-Centered Funding Formula in 2023-24. - Rejects without prejudice the May Revise proposal to provide \$12 million one-time Proposition 98 General Fund to support the development of e-transcript California. - Rejects without prejudice the May Revise proposal to provide \$12 million one-time Proposition 98 General Fund to support a common cloud data platform demonstration project. - Approves the May Revise proposal to provide \$6 million one-time Proposition 98 General Fund to support systemwide implementation of credit-for-prior-learning pathways. - Modifies the May Revise proposal to provide \$5 million one-time Proposition 98 General Fund to support a Pathways for Low-Income Workers demonstration project.
+Creates the program within 2024-25 Strong Workforce program funding. - Modifies a Governor's Budget proposal to provide \$60 million one-time Proposition 98 General Fund to support expansion of nursing programs.
+Creates the program within 2024-25 Strong Workforce program funding.
+Includes placeholder trailer bill language to develop a grant program to support ADN, ADN-to-BSN programs and community college BSN programs if the policy is approved through the legislative process. - Approves the Governor's Budget proposal to support the construction phase of the Siskiyou Joint Community College District, College of the Siskiyous Remodel Theater and McCloud Hall project. - Approves Supplemental Reporting Language requiring the Chancellor's Office to report on projected district-by-district funding levels for next three years, summer enrollment data, changes over time related to performance metrics, and projections based on potential changes to the supplemental allocation.

-- Approves the Governor's Budget proposal to use \$50.6 million General Fund of the \$61.5 million provided in 2023-24 to support one-time payments to three districts for housing projects that are not appropriate for bond funds. - Provides \$20 million one-time Proposition 98 General Fund to increase support for the Financial Aid Administration categorical program to support students in completing the 2024-25 Free Application for Federal Student Aid (FAFSA) form. - Provides \$1.1 million one-time Proposition 98 General Fund to support a backfill for instructional hours related to the Apprenticeship program. - Approves the May Revise proposal to reduce state operations support by 7.95% for the chancellor's office.
+- Approves placeholder trailer bill language removing the local match requirement for the Part Time Faculty Office Hours program. - Approves placeholder trailer bill language creating a statewide lease revenue bond to support community college student housing grants. - Approves the Governor's Budget proposal to use \$50.6 million General Fund of the \$61.5 million provided in 2023-24 to support one-time payments to three districts for housing projects that are not appropriate for bond funds. - Provides \$20 million one-time Proposition 98 General Fund to increase support for the Financial Aid Administration categorical program to support students in completing the 2024-25 Free Application for Federal Student Aid (FAFSA) form. - Provides \$3.58 million one-time Proposition 98 General Fund to support a backfill for instructional hours related to the Apprenticeship program. - Approves the May Revise proposal to reduce state operations support by 7.95% for the chancellor's office.